lopes/cordyceps/README.md

 - `-n, --no-delete`: Prevents the `.zombie` file from being deleted after successful decryption.
 Default: `false`, the `.zombie` file is deleted.

 ### Exfiltration
 Exfiltration is an optional step for the encryption routine.
-The simplest form to implement it is to use Python's [uploadserver](https://pypi.org/project/uploadserver/).
+The simplest way to implement it is to use Python's [uploadserver](https://pypi.org/project/uploadserver/).
 The easiest way of deploying it on the localhost is shown below:

 ```sh
 python3 -m pip install --user uploadserver